 - Still Noisy

-Just outside of midtown to the west Hells Kitchen is not as scary as it sounds.
+on the western side of Midtown is Hells Kitchen, which is no longer as scary as it sounds.
 Its name was based on the early poor Irish immigrants who populated the district.
-Back then It would not be advisable to stay here, but the Hells Kitchen of today bears no resemblance.
+Back then It would not be advisable to stay or even visit here, but the Hells Kitchen of today bears no resemblance.

-Now Renowned as a foodies paradise if you can’t find something great to eat here I don’t think you will anywhere.
-Still Fairly central and only a short walk to Times Square and most of New Yorks attractions.
-Hustle and Bustle begins to drop around here and so do the Hotel Prices, but remember it’s still New York so They can still be pricey.
+Now Renowned as a foodies paradise if you can’t find something great to eat here we don’t think you will anywhere.
+Still Fairly central and only a short walk to Times Square and most of New Yorks’s attractions. the Hustle and Bustle begin to drop off around here and so do the Hotel Prices, remember it’s still New York though so “budget” is still relative.

 - Still Quite central